ciaracarey/docs-1/docs/deployments/aws/ecs-update-service/index.md

 #### Environment Files

 List up to 10 environment files to be added to the container.
-Environment files should be stored in S3, they must have a ".env" extension, and each line should contain a "VARIABLE=VALUE" variable definition.
+Environment files should be stored in S3, they must have a ".env" extension, and each line should contain a `VARIABLE=VALUE` variable definition.

 The configured environment file list can be used to either completely replace or be appended to the container's existing environment file list.